 Contributed by Ollie and Candi from Ollie and The Captain

 Science World Vancouver

 Science World located in Vancouver, Canada, is a fantastic way to spend a few hours as a family.
-Science World is a multi-level place for kids to learn about so many different genres of science in a fun way!
+It is a multi-level place for kids to learn about so many different genres of science in a fun way!
 All of their exhibits are interactive, kid-friendly and geared towards all ages of kids to learn.